Faculty

 Assistant professor of practice

-As a musician, composer and consultant, Alexander has worked on projects such as “Empire,” the movie “Detroit” and “The Birth of a Nation” soundtrack.
+As a musician, composer, and consultant, Alexander has worked on projects such as the television show Empire, the feature film Detroit, and The Birth of a Nation motion picture soundtrack.
 Some of the artists he has worked with include Jon Batiste, NeYo, BlackBear, George Drakoulias, Swae Lee, Mellissa Ethridge, Allee Willis, Meek Mills, Pusha-T, Kanye West, Jesse J., Rodney Jerkins, Lamont Dozier, No I.D. and more.
-Before teaching at USC, Alexander taught courses on music business, music production for media, and music composition and programming at the Los Angeles Film School in Hollywood.
+Before teaching at USC, Andrae taught courses on the music business, music production for media, and music composition and programming at the Los Angeles Film School in Hollywood.

-Being a proponent of philanthropy, Alexander has worked with non-profits to use music as a tool for social rehabilitation in the unhoused community and to teach underserved, grade-school children where music has been removed from their schools’ curriculum.
+Being a proponent of philanthropy, Alexander has worked with non-profits to use music as a tool for social rehabilitation in the unhoused community and to teach underserved grade-school children where music has been removed from their schools’ curriculum.
 AGC, under the direction of Wendy Raquel Robinson, and Urban Possibilities, under the direction of Eyvette Jones-Johnson, are the two non-profits that he currently serves.